 Students are expected to remain in the assigned classes and follow the directions of substitute teachers and to be cooperative in class, even if a substitute teacher's methods or procedures differ from the regular classroom teacher.
-Disciplinary action will be taken against students who disrupt the educational process when a substitute teacher is responsible for instruction.
+Disciplinary action will be taken against students who disrupt the educational process when a substitute teacher is responsible for instruction, as well as cutting their scheduled classes where a substitute teacher is present.